10 Best Books Every Programmer Must Read

 Effective Java (3rd Edition)

-- Written by Joshua Bloch, former chief Java architect at Google and designer of the Java Collections Framework
+• Written by Joshua Bloch, former chief Java architect at Google and designer of the Java Collections Framework

-- Covers lambda expressions, streams, generics, enums, and modern Java API best practices
+• Covers lambda expressions, streams, generics, enums, and modern Java API best practices

-- 90 concrete items with actionable advice you can apply to your Java projects immediately
+• 90 concrete items with actionable advice you can apply to your Java projects immediately

 Effective Java is the book that separates Java developers who write code from Java developers who write good code.
 Joshua Bloch literally designed the Java Collections Framework, so when he tells you how to use the language properly, you listen.
 The 3rd edition covers everything through Java 9, including lambdas, streams, and the Optional type.

 What I love about this book is its format.
 Each chapter is a collection of “items,” like “Item 17: Minimize mutability” or “Item 50: Make defensive copies when needed.”
 You can read it cover to cover or use it as a reference when you hit a specific problem.
 I’ve done both.
 Even if you don’t write Java daily, the design patterns and API design principles translate directly to C#, Kotlin, TypeScript, and other object-oriented languages.
-This is one of those books that makes you a better programmer regardless of your primary language.
+This is one of those best books for programmers that makes you better regardless of your primary language.

 The Mythical Man-Month by Frederick Brooks